-Preeclampsia is high blood pressure (hypertension) during pregnancy accompanied by swelling and protein in the urine.
-In the US, this high-risk pregnancy complication occurs in about five percent of pregnancies.
-Preeclampsia usually begins after the 20th week of pregnancy.
-It can be fatal without treatment.
+Preeclampsia is high blood pressure (hypertension) during pregnancy that is accompanied by swelling and protein in the urine.
+This high-risk pregnancy complication occurs in about five percent of U.S. pregnancies.
+Preeclampsia usually begins after the 20th week of pregnancy and can be fatal without treatment.

 What Causes Preeclampsia?

-Doctors aren’t sure what causes preeclampsia, but have identified many risk factors, including:
+The exact causes of preeclampsia are unknown, but doctors have identified many risk factors, including:

 Preeclampsia Symptoms to Watch

-The main sign of preeclampsia is high blood pressure — blood pressure greater than 140/90.
+The main sign of preeclampsia is high blood pressure, or blood pressure greater than 140/90.